Volunteer in Poland

 Our Poland programme focuses on school placements, supporting pupils and classrooms day to day.

-Why volunteer in Poland?
+Why Volunteer in Poland?

-Skills and confidence
+Skills and Confidence

-Independence and social life
+Independence and Social Life

-Live with a host family, experience daily life in Poland, and build friendships with other volunteers and people you meet locally.
+Live with a host family, experience daily life in Poland, and build friendships with other volunteers and the people you meet locally.

-Meet your Poland Programme Manager
+Meet Your Poland Programme Manager

 Your safety and wellbeing during your gap year is our priority.